ATD: Augmenting CP Tensor Decomposition by Self Supervision: Background

 \subsection{Problem Formulation}

-CP decomposition seeks a low-rank reconstruction, without special consideration for the downstream classification.
-In this paper, we are motivated to improve the CPD model by exploiting the latent classes and learn good bases (i.e., rank-one components) to provide better features for classification.
+CP decomposition seeks a low-rank reconstruction, without special consideration for the downstream task.
+In this paper, we are motivated to improve the CPD model by exploiting the latent classes (in an unsupervised way) and learn good bases to provide better class-aware features for classification.

-{\bf What are Good Bases?} This paper considers two design principles for good bases.
+\paragraph{What are Good Bases?} This paper considers two design principles for good bases.
 The first principle is {\em fitness}, which requires a low-rank tensor reconstruction with the bases.
 Second, data samples associated with the same latent class should be decomposed into similar coefficient vectors, with the bases, while the vectors should be dissimilar if the samples are from different latent classes.
 This principle is called {\em alignment}, which is important for classification but not considered in the standard tensor decomposition.
-In this paper, we assess the quality of the learned bases by the performance of downstream classification, where the coefficient vectors are the feature inputs.
+In this paper, we assess the quality of the learned bases by the performance of downstream classification, where the coefficient vectors (obtained using the bases via decomposition) are the feature inputs (into the downstream classifier).

-To put it succinctly, the paper tackles an unsupervised learning problem while using downstream supervised classification for evaluation.
-The learning and evaluation pipelines are briefly outlined: \begin{itemize} \item First, we {\bf learn} the bases $\{\mathbf{A},\mathbf{B},\mathbf{C}\}$ from a large set of unlabeled data.
-The loss function is developed in consideration of the {\em fitness} (i.e., the standard low-rank reconstruction loss) and {\em alignment} (i.e., our self-supervised loss, defined in the next section) principles. \item Then, we {\bf construct} the following feature extractor given the learned bases $\{\mathbf{A},\mathbf{B},\mathbf{C}\}$.
-The feature vector of a new sample is obtained by the closed-form solution of the least squares problem ($\alpha>0$), Note that, when $\mathbf{f}(\cdot)$ is applied to a batch of samples, e.g., $\mathcal{T}$, it outputs a coefficient matrix. \item Next, we {\bf evaluate} the feature extractor with a small amount of labeled data.
-We train an additional logistic regression model on top of the extracted features, so that the result of classifications will implicitly reflect how good the bases are. \end{itemize}
+\paragraph{Working Pipelines.} To put it succinctly, the paper tackles an unsupervised learning problem while using downstream supervised classification for evaluation.
+The procedures are briefly outlined: \begin{itemize}

+\item First, we {\bf learn} the bases $\{\mathbf{A},\mathbf{B},\mathbf{C}\}$ from a large set of unlabeled data.
+The loss function is developed in consideration of the {\em fitness} and {\em alignment} (defined in the next section) principles. \item Then, we {\bf construct} the following feature extractor given $\{\mathbf{A},\mathbf{B},\mathbf{C}\}$.
+The feature vector of a new sample is obtained by the closed-form solution of the least squares problem ($\alpha>0$ is a hyperparameter),

+Note that, when $\mathbf{f}(\cdot)$ is applied to a batch of samples, it outputs a coefficient matrix. \item Next, we {\bf evaluate} the feature extractor with a set of labeled data.
+Given $\mathbf{f}(\cdot)$, we first apply it on the labeled data to extract their features and then train an additional logistic regression model (as the downstream classifier) on top of the extracted features, so that the result of classifications will implicitly reflect how good the bases are. \end{itemize}

-\section{Augmented Tensor Decomposition (\method)}
+\section{Augmented Tensor Decomposition}